-Wild goalie Darcy Kuemper made 23 saves to earn his first career shutout and second win in four appearances (2-1-0) this season.
+Wild goalie Darcy Kuemper made 23 saves to earn his first career shutout and second win in four games (2-1-0).

-Heatley went the first 10 games of the season without a goal as coach Mike Yeo moved him from line to line, but he has nine goals after he scored in the first period against Nashville on Sunday.
+Heatley went the first 10 games of the season without a goal as coach Mike Yeo moved him from line to line, but he has nine goals after the early game-winner Sunday.
 His emergence has meant a lot to the Wild, especially with the team short top-six forwards Mikko Koivu and Zach Parise due to injury.